-Our Customer Service Charter informs customers what type and level of service they can expect from us, while the conditions of travel detail the responsibilities and expected conduct of our customers while travelling on Metro buses.
+Our Customer Service Charter lets you know what type and level of service you can expect from us, while the conditions of travel detail the responsibilities and expected conduct of our customers while travelling on Metro buses.

 We aim to:

 - Deliver at least 99% of scheduled services; and

 - Deliver at least 85% of services within 1 minute before and 5 minutes after their scheduled departure time.

 While we strive to provide a reliable service, this may not always be possible due to circumstances beyond our control, such as traffic congestion, roadworks, weather or other disruptions.
 However, we will continue to work with State and local Government, Tasmania Police and other relevant stakeholders to improve the reliability of public transport.

 We are committed to ensuring that its buses always travel on the scheduled route and stop at all bus stops where there are hailing passengers or passengers wishing to alight.
 However, buses will not stop to collect passengers if the bus has reached its legal capacity for standing and seated passengers.
 In these cases, the bus destination sign will indicate that the bus is full.